ftrackhq/ftrack-connect/doc/developing/hooks/launch_application.rst

 *************************

-The *launch-application* hook is triggered from the ftrack interface when a user selects an application in the Launch menu.
+The *launch-application* hook is triggered from the ftrack interface when a user selects an application in the :guilabel:`Launch` menu.
 For more information about launching applications from the web UI, see :ref:`ftrack:using/connect/launch_application`.

 The list of applications is provided by the :ref:`developing/hooks/get_applications` :term:`hook`.
 The *get-applications*